JorjaFox/library/content/posts/faq/jorja.md

 ## Does she play music?

-While Jorja is disparaging about her musical talents, she sings and plays the guitar.
-CSI co-star Gary Dourdan says she plays well.
-You can hear her sing in the CSI episode Too Tough To Die and also in the movie Food for the Heart.
-Jorja also wrote and performed a song for the short movie, Traveling Companions, as well as some songs written with the CSI cast and crew.
-She has performed her music at the several wrap parties for CSI, including after season Four and Season Five.
+While Jorja is disparaging about her musical talents, she sings and plays the guitar. _CSI_ co-star Gary Dourdan says she plays well.
+You can hear her sing in the _CSI_ episode Too Tough To Die and also in the movie Food for the Heart.
+Jorja also wrote and performed a song for the short movie, Traveling Companions, as well as some songs written with the _CSI_ cast and crew.
+She has performed her music at the several wrap parties for _CSI_, including after season Four and Season Five.
 At various times she has had songs that she has written and played on her personal web site.

 In 2005 she reportedly acquired a drum set and was learning to play, and according to an L.A.
 Times article, she often takes part in a 'drum circle' at Malibu Beach.

 ## Does Jorja play sports?

 Yes.
-Jorja and fellow CSI cast member Eric Szmanda were members of the "Royal Blue Balls", which is a team in the Adult Kickball League.
+Jorja and fellow _CSI_ cast member Eric Szmanda were members of the "Royal Blue Balls", which is a team in the Adult Kickball League.
 To stay in shape she jogs, and for personal enjoyment she plays tennis, surfs, swims, hikes, kayaks and goes camping.

 ## Does Jorja really surf?

 Jorja has been surfing since she was little and was a self-professed 'surfer girl' in high school.
 She's surfed in Florida and California, and during the Christmas break in 2006 she went surfing in Puerto Rico.
-After leaving CSI, Jorja mentioned wanting to surf in South America.
+After leaving _CSI_, Jorja mentioned wanting to surf in South America.

-Once CSI ended, she started surfing more often.
+Once _CSI_ ended, she started surfing more often.

 ## What kind of car does Jorja drive?